-You have just read a short adapted version of a book by the famous Greek archaeologist Dr. Manolis Korres.
+You have just read a shorter, adapted version of a book by the famous Greek archaeologist Dr. Manolis Korres.
 His book is about how ancient Athenians brought stone from nearby mountains to the top of the Acropolis for use in building the Parthenon over 2,000 years ago.

-But the block featured in his story had a problem: a fissure, or crack.
-Dr. Korres calls the Parthenon "the greatest accomplishment in the technology of stone."
+But the block that was featured in the story had a problem-a crack, or fissure.
+Dr. Korres calls the Parthenon "the greatest accomplishment in the technology of stone".
 Do you think that ancient Athenian architects would complete that half-finished block to become one of the official Doric column capitals?
 Why or not?

+Hint: There is no right or wrong answer.
 If you were the architect, what would you do?
-Hint: There is no right or wrong answer.